 The Town of Sharon Board of Health adopts the following regulation pursuant to authorization granted by MGL c.
 111, §§ 31 and 122.
-The regulation shall apply, as specified herein, to all applicable facilities, existing and new, within the Zone II areas of protection around the drinking water resources of the Town of Sharon, and all sites within the boundaries of the Town of Sharon.
+The regulation shall apply, as specified herein, to all applicable facilities, existing and new within the boundaries of the Town of Sharon.